nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     - Subject
     - Topic
     - Task

+Each of the classes in the command package contains:
+* An execute command to execute the respective commands
+* An isExit method that checks if the command exits its loop

+#### subject package
+The `Subject` package holds the necessary classes for executing methods based on user input decoded by the parser.
+Each

 ### 3.6 Storage Package <a name="storage"></a>
 There are two classes inside this package, both of which are inside `Storage.java`.
 The following diagram shows the